Ameobea/homepage/notes/content/posts/fixing-pmndrs-postprocessing-recursive-depth-texture-binding.md

 Luckily, it's possible to work around this issue.
 I had to update `three-good-godrays` to detect and handle case where the provided depth texture is the same as the one bound to the provided output buffer.

 If it is the same, then I allocate an additional framebuffer the same size of the depth texture, run a `CopyPass` to copy the contents of the depth texture into it, and then bind that copied buffer as the input for the `sceneDepth` uniform of the shader instead.
-This fixes the "Source and destination texture sof the draw are the same" error and allows the pass to render without issue.
+This fixes the "Source and destination textures of the draw are the same" error and allows the pass to render without issue.

 I made that change in [this commit](https://github.com/Ameobea/three-good-godrays/commit/294cc263697e0e135270dd7a620d95ce6d547dc2).
 I do hope that pmndrs `postprocessing` gets that v7 rework; it was very hard to figure out what was causing this and debugging it took several hours.